-DK: alignment of courses at RSM in terms of workload.
+DK: alignment of courses at RSM in terms of workload could be improved.
 Imbalance between the various courses.

-ZH: home cohort misses opportunity to meet with other CEMS students due to exchange schedule, not everyone goes on exchange at the same time.
-GH: could be solved by offering an informal and optional “kick-off” Zoom call.
+ZH: home cohort lacks opportunity to meet with each other due to exchange schedule, not everyone goes on exchange at the same time.
+GK: could be solved by offering an informal and optional “kick-off” Zoom call.
 The thesis semester is in principle the first moment the RSM home cohort comes together and works on the same activity.
-Current kick-off is not cohort specific but semester specific.
+Current kick-offs are not cohort-specific but semester-specific.

 OK: structure of programme very good.

-OK: block seminar difficult to keep up.
+OK: block seminar is more difficult for some students than others, depending on the kind of course work they’ve completed prior to entering the programme.
 Would have been useful to have lectures before.
-Disconnect between bachelor programme and CEMS, management theory knowledge was missing (Rotterdam School of Economics bachelor).
+Disconnect between bachelor programme and IM/CEMS, management theory knowledge was missing (ESS bachelor).

 OK: Mid-term evaluations would be useful as happens during bachelor programme.